snubwoody/cascada/README.md

 get to skip a lot of the calculations.

 ## Intrinsic size
-Intrinsic size is the size that a layout node wants to be
+Intrinsic size is the size that a layout node requests to be, for example, filling the screen.

 For example to have two equally sized nodes in a horizontal node you would give them an intrinsic width of `Flex`.